mahfuj-m/Attention_Module_YOLOv8/README.md

 The data-cfg folder contains the training configuration for the dataset training setup.

 The graph folder contains the notebooks used to generate graphs and images for the result section.

+The colab-Notebook folder contains all the training files proposed in the methodology section.
+Since I have used Google Colab to train the models, a cell syncs the notebook with Google Drive.
+Those cells can be omitted for training in the local system.